 Q: How many pages is a typical resume in length?

 Q: What is a cover letter?
 Do I need one?

 A: A cover letter is your opportunity to introduce yourself, state why you are the best person for the job you are applying for and highlight your experience and achievements that support your ‘why’.
-Yes, you should use one for most positions you are applying for unless posting instructs you otherwise.
+Yes, you should use one for most positions you are applying for.
 Keep it simple, but specific to the position and your skills.